The 20 Best Salivary Duct Stones Doctors Near Me in Hawaii, US

 Languages Spoken:

-Alfred Liu is an Otolaryngologist in Honolulu, Hawaii.
+Alfred Liu is an Otolaryngologist practicing medicine in Honolulu, Hawaii.
 Dr. Liu is rated as an Experienced provider by MediFind in the treatment of Salivary Duct Stones.
-His top areas of expertise are Aural Polyps, Familial Deafness, Infant Hearing Loss, and Benign Paroxysmal Positional Vertigo.
-Dr. Liu is currently accepting new patients.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Aural Polyps, Familial Deafness, Infant Hearing Loss, and Benign Paroxysmal Positional Vertigo.

 Experienced in Salivary Duct Stones